When Love Bombing Feels Like Coming Home

 The answer is that love bombing is designed, consciously or not, to be indistinguishable from love.
 Not from a pale imitation of love, but from the very best of it.
 The attentiveness.
 The feeling of being chosen.
 The sense of being truly known.
 These are real experiences of real connection, which is precisely why they are so powerful.

-There is an important distinction worth making here.
-Not everyone who lovebombs does so deliberately or with the calculated intention to harm.
-Some people, particularly those with certain attachment patterns, or narcissistic traits, or their own histories of relational instability, genuinely experience the early idealisation phase as profound love.
+Not everyone who love bombs does so deliberately or with the calculated intention to harm.
+Some people, particularly those with certain attachment patterns or their own histories of relational instability, genuinely experience the early idealisation phase as profound love.
 What changes is not their feeling, but their capacity to sustain it as they come to know you more fully.
 The idealisation phase ends for all of us.
 In healthy relationships, it transitions into something deeper and more real.
 In abusive ones, it transitions into something else entirely.

 The Difference Between Intensity and Intimacy

-One of the most useful distinctions in understanding love bombing is the difference between intensity and intimacy.
+One of the most useful distinctions in understanding love bombing is the difference between intensity and intimacy, because they can feel identical from the inside, especially if you've never experienced the slower version.

-Intimacy is built slowly.
+Intimacy is built gradually.
 It requires repeated experiences of vulnerability being met with care, of conflict being navigated and repaired, of showing up imperfectly and still being accepted.
-It requires time, not because time itself creates closeness, but because genuine knowing of another person happens gradually, across many different contexts and states and moods.
+It requires time, not because time itself creates closeness, but because genuine knowing of another person happens across many different contexts, states, and moods.
+You learn who someone is when they're tired, when they're disappointed, when things don't go their way.

 Intensity is something else.
-It is the flooding of the nervous system with connection signals: attention, mirroring, validation, and the constant sensation of being focused on.
+It's the flooding of the nervous system with connection signals, attention, mirroring, validation, the constant sensation of being focused on.
 It can feel more intimate than actual intimacy, because it bypasses the slow, uncertain process of genuine disclosure and substitutes something that feels like immediate, profound recognition.

 The sensation is real.
 The knowing is not yet there.